Kingxukai/linux/Documentation/admin-guide/gpio/gpio-virtuser.rst

 Controlling virtual GPIO consumers
 ----------------------------------

-Once active, the device will export debugfs attributes for controlling GPIO arrays as well as each requested GPIO line separately.
+Once active, the woke device will export debugfs attributes for controlling GPIO arrays as well as each requested GPIO line separately.
 Let's consider the following device property: ``foo-gpios = <&gpio0 0 0>, <&gpio0 4 0>;``.